jogolden/ps4debug/README.md

 If you want to contribute, then feel free to make a pull request or open an issue with a bug that you have found!
 I am always in need of people to test for me.
 Join the PS4 Source Discord and look for golden.
 Also I need someone that is good at writing to spiff up this readme document.
 I am always in need of people to do work!
 It seems like I do everything...

 ### Coming Soon
-1. Multi client support for ps4debug (useful for tools + debugger at the same time etc)
-2. Fix error handling, add more error handling, and better error alerts
+1. Fix error handling, add more error handling, and better error alerts
-3. Speed up networking code and add checksum
-4. Binary memory scanning on ps4 side (then a C# abstraction for all types)
-5. Allocate and free memory commands
-6. Remote Procedure Calling (half way there)
+2. Remote Procedure Calling (half way there)
-7. Better C# library (but this is coming along as I work on everything else)
+3. Better C# library (but this is coming along as I work on everything else)
-8. Automatic UDP broadcast messages, no more typing in console ip address

 ##### Created by **golden**, Twitter [@cloverleafswag3](https://twitter.com/cloverleafswag3)
 ###### Shout out to ChendoChap, berkayylmao, 2much4u, idc, and zecoxao!